 • In a small bowl, combine mayonnaise, half the mustard, half the lime zest, 1 TBSP olive oil, 1⁄2 tsp sugar, 1⁄4 tsp Fajita Spice Blend, juice from one lime wedge, and juice from one mandarin orange wedge (for 4 servings, use all the lime zest, 2 TBSP olive oil, 1 tsp sugar, 1⁄2 tsp Fajita Spice Blend, juice from two lime wedges, and juice from two mandarin orange wedges).
 Season with salt and pepper.

 • Melt 1 TBSP butter in the same pan over medium heat.
 Add buns, cut side down; toast until golden, 2-4 minutes.
 (For 4 servings, you may need to work in batches, using 1 TBSP butter for each batch.) • Spread bottom and top buns with a thin layer of sauce.
-Fill buns with patties and pickles. • Divide cheeseburgers and potato wedges between plates.
+Fill buns with patties and pickle slices. • Divide cheeseburgers and potato wedges between plates.
 Serve with any remaining lime wedges, mandarin orange wedges, and sauce on the side.